Intermediate15 min readIndustrial Manufacturing

 Siemens Function Blocks Example for Motor Control

 Complete working example demonstrating Function Blocks implementation for Motor Control using Siemens TIA Portal.
-This code has been tested on S7-1200 hardware.
+Follows Siemens naming conventions.
+Tested on S7-1200 hardware.

 (* Siemens TIA Portal - Motor Control Control *)